 The proposed development falls within the scope of the Infrastructure project type prescribed in the Directive or Regulations.
-However, it is considered to be sub-threshold in nature.
+However, it is considered to be sub-threshold development having regard to the natural and scale of the project.

 Having considered the nature, scale and location of the proposal; having regard to the characteristics and location of the proposed development, and having regard to the characteristics of potential impacts it is considered that the project is unlikely to give rise to significant environmental impacts.